Create Dynamic Groups

 If you are not sure which identity management is used on your tenancy, refer to Documentation to Use for Cloud Identity.

-5. In the Matching Rules section, click Rule Builder to define the resources for the dynamic group.
+5. In the Matching rules section, click Rule builder to define the resources for the dynamic group.

-• select Any of the following to allow the dynamic group to have more relaxed/broad access.
+• Select Any of the following to allow the dynamic group to have more relaxed/broad access.
 A compute instance that matches any of the statements you add to the rule will be included in the group's resources.

-• select All of the following to limit the dynamic group's resources more strictly.
+• Select All of the following to limit the dynamic group's resources more strictly.
 Only those compute instances that match all of the statements in the rule will be included.

-7. From the Match instances with menu, select Compartment OCID.
+7. From the Match instances with dropdown menu, select Compartment OCID.
 For the corresponding Value field, paste the OCID of the compartment in which you're creating the Essbase stack.
 With this option, any compute instances in the named compartment will work using this dynamic group.
 The other option, Instance OCID, specifies matching just one compute instance ID.

-8. Click Add Rule.
+8. Click Add rule.

 9. You can enter tags (optional) to organize and track resources in your tenancy.